ChantalvanSon/CorpusComparison/README.md

 ## Corpus Comparison

 This repository contains an overview of the document intersections of language resources.
+It is described in the following paper:

+> Chantal van Son, Oana Inel, Roser Morante, Lora Aroyo and Piek Vossen (2018).
+Resource Interoperability for Sustainable Benchmarking: The Case of Events.
+In Proceedings of the 11th International Conference on Language Resources and Evaluation (LREC 2018), Miyazaki, Japan. [pdf](https://www.aclweb.org/anthology/L18-1178)

 ### Language Resources